Q: When does the Skyline College Promise Scholars Program Application open?

 Q: Do I have to attend an orientation or other summer events in order to be part of the Promise Scholars Program?

 The Promise Scholars Summer Institute is a requirement for the program.
 Accepted students must make sure to clear their schedules for all dates of the institute.
-The Institute is typically held the week prior to the start of the Fall semester, but accepted students will receive specific dates during initial onboarding.
+The Institute is typically held the week prior to the start of the semester, but accepted students will receive specific dates during initial onboarding.

 Back to List of Topics